How To: Get Instant Solutions to Mathematical Problems on Your iPhone or iPad with Apple's New Math Notes

 You can also handwrite math problems in math notes or regular notes.
 As explained above, Math Notes works with simple math problems and supports the same functions as Calculator's scientific calculator.

 Tap the Handwriting button in the toolbar, choose the writing utensil, and write your expression out.
 When you draw the equal sign (=), Notes will insert the solution while matching your handwriting style.
-You can tap the solution to view the expression and result in typed print and select "Remove Answer" if desired.
+You can tap the solution to view the expression and result in typed print and select "Remove Result" (previously "Remove Answer") if desired.

 You don't need to erase and write new numbers to adjust the values in your expression.
 Instead, tap a handwritten number, then scroll left or right on the scrollbar to decrease or increase its value.
 Notes will update the results inline in real time.